Tripuri games and sports: Muphuk Sagwnang

 This game is played to test the strength of a young man.
 A child clings to the chest of a man whose waist is tied with one end of a rope.
 Another man holds the other end of the rope and stands behind the first man.
 As the game begins, the man with the child on his chest ties to move forward while the other who stands back tries to pull his opponent back.

 Musta Seklaio

 This game is played between two young men to test the strength of each player's grip.
 A cylindrical section is cut from a bamboo trunk.
 One person holds the trunk firmly down on the ground.
 The other grips the trunk just above the first person's hands and tries to snatch it by rotating it.

 Sohlaimmung

 The Tripuri word sohlaimung literally means wrestling.
 This is a type of free-hand wrestling with specific rules.
 Generally one of the senior spectators become the referee.

+Tengdang

+Tengdang is another popular game in the villages.
+It is similar to the stick game known as gilli-danda in other regions of India.